Notes from the Uyghur Homeland

 Ten months after the 2009 Urumqi riot, Kashgar was designated by the central government as a new Special Economic Zone.
 Since then, this Uyghur-majority city near the border to Tajikistan has seen trade and investment come in from the much more developed eastern coast of China.

-As Wei Shan, NUS East Asia Institute, points out, in 2017 around US$66 billion was invested in infrastructure in Xinjiang - a 50% increase year-on-year.
+As Wei Shan, NUS East Asia Institute, points out, in 2017 around US$66 billion was invested in infrastructure in this region - a 50% increase year-on-year.
 "The government has promoted trade and financial cooperation between Xinjiang and BRI countries.
 Trade with BRI countries accounts for over 80% of Xinjiang's total trade.
 In terms of financial development, the region is expected to become a cross-border renminbi settlement centre."

 Photos: by Hsiao-Hung / Old town, Kashgar